By Gemma Tedaldi | Published: 14th July 2023 | Updated: 6th January 2025

 If you are staying in Basel during Fasnacht then the best, and only, way to get around Fasnacht is by foot.
 The trams and buses that normally connect across the city do not run through the centre during Fasnacht as the Cortège and the cliques take precedence, so be sure to wear your best walking shoes.

 If you are staying out of the city of Basel, then the best way to get to Fasnacht is by public transport.
-Take the train to Basel SBB then walk into the main city centre.
-Just be aware that if you are coming in from Germany or France where you would normally get a tram into Basel, these may not be running quite as usual.
+Take the tram or train to Basel SBB then walk into the main city centre.
+Just be aware that if you are coming in from Germany or France where you would normally be able to get a tram into Basel, these may not be running quite as usual.

 How long does Basel carnival go on for?